TBA Law Blog

 News Type: BPR Actions

-Knox County lawyer Bethany Taylor Greenoe was reinstated to the practice of law today.
-She had been placed on inactive status on May 21, 2011.
-The Board of Professional Responsibility indicated that the petition for reinstatement was satisfactory.
-The Tennessee Supreme Court made her reinstatement effective as of Feb.
-28.
+Florida lawyer Diane Joyce Geller was reinstated to the practice of law in Tennessee on Oct.
+16. She had been placed on inactive status more than five years ago on May 16, 2013.
+The Board of Professional Responsibility reviewed her petition for reinstatement and determined it was satisfactory.
+The Tennessee Supreme Court issued the order on Oct.
+23.

 News Type: BPR Actions